 Figure 7.5 below presents these results by district.
-Across all Huye district, 84% of the users of education services in 2010-11 were satisfied with these services.
-This is above the national level of users' satisfaction (81.9%).
+Across all Kicukiro district, 82.9% of the users of education services in 2010-11 were satisfied with these services.
+This indicator is below the averages for the Nyarugenge (92.4%) and Gasabo (89.7%) districts of Kigali City, although it is above the national level of user satisfaction (81.9%).

-The results show that satisfaction is lowest among users in rural areas (80.9%) than in urban areas (87.1%).
+The EICV3 results show that satisfaction is lower among users in rural areas (80.9%) than those in urban areas (87.1%).